jsilvax/webpack-omit-js-for-css-plugin/README.md

 |**`verbose`**|`{Boolean}`|false|Whether it should display which files will be omitted to the console|

 ## Additional Notes
-Although, this plugin supports caching the omissable files on watch, ideally you shouldn't be using this plugin during Development.
-Rather, it is highly recommended that you only include this plugin when you are building for production.
+:fire: :fire: While this plugin supports caching the omissible files on watch, it's not ideal to use this plugin during Development.
+It's highly recommended you only include this plugin when you're building for production. :fire: :fire: